 Blending seamlessly with its surroundings and perfectly positioned under the shade of majestic mahogany trees, Bilimungwe is a superbly comfortable bush camp in the remote southern part of the South Luangwa National Park in Zambia.
-With a small plain on one side and a series of three productive waterholes on the other this beautiful camp offers unrivalled wildlife viewings, and is home to award-winning guide, Manda Chisanga.
-From the huge mahogany tree that forms the centrepiece of the communal lounge and dining area, to the exquisitely carved, locally-made, bowls and shelves in the lounge and chalets, Bilimungwe, or ‘Bili’ as it’s more affectionately known, is all about the natural, warm and welcoming feel of wood, and it’s hard not to be seduced by its charm.
+With a small plain on one side and a series of three productive waterholes on the other this beautiful camp offers unrivalled wildlife viewings.
+Bilimungwe, or ‘Bili’ as it’s more affectionately known, is all about the natural, warm and welcoming feel of wood, and it’s hard not to be seduced by its charm.

-Activities at Bilimungwe usually consist of a safari walk in the morning and an afternoon game drive combined with a night drive, although there is a degree of flexibility if guests prefer alternative arrangements.
+Activities at Bilimungwe Bushcamp usually consist of a morning walking safari and then an afternoon game drive combined with a night drive, although there is a degree of flexibility if guests prefer alternative arrangements.
 Both activities are given equal weighting, but traditionally walking has been considered the camps main activity, which is particularly good in the area.
 Over the course of a few days there should be decent sightings of lions, leopards, jackals, spotted hyenas and elephants, as well as a wide range of lesser game.
-The varied habitat around Bilimungwe, including areas of forest and numerous waterholes, means the birdlife is varied and prolific, great for bird watching.
-The resident guide at Bilimungwe is usually Manda Chisanga, who was joint-winner of Wanderlust magazine's Guide of the Year in 2006.
-Manda is a fantastic all-round guide; he spends time explaining everything from how claw marks in a tree trunk show a leopard's routine to the medicinal properties of plants.
-A particular feature of this camp, presumably because of the presence of Manda, is that the staff sometimes put on a 'show', with traditional dancing and singing, much to the delight of the guests.
+The varied habitat around Bilimungwe Bushcamp, including areas of forest and numerous waterholes, means the birdlife is varied and prolific, great for bird watching.